Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By sherry from Onset, MA

 Gerber baby food containers make perfect storage containers.
-I use them for my beads, findings, buttons, etc.
+I use them for my beads, findings, buttons, etc. The lids do snap shut making spillage less possible and they are clear enough that you can see through them.

 I recently moved.
 All in all, I didn't lose much but for the things I did, I made this.
 Gather all the broken things: cups, earrings and magnets that need their backings, little odds and ends that are worth saving but you don't have time for.